davsclaus/fabric8-hello/README.md

 There are three Maven projects:

 * client - Spring Boot application with Camel that triggers every 2nd second to call the hello service and log the response.
+The client uses Camel client side retry for error handling.
-* client-hystrix - A client that uses Hystrix as circuit breaker EIP when call the hello service.
-This version uses currently a SNAPSHOT version of Apache Camel as it Camel 2.18.0 has not yet been released.
+* client-hystrix - A client that uses Hystrix as circuit breaker for error handling.
 * helloswarm - WildFly Swarm application hostin a hello service which returns a reply message.

 The diagram below illustrates this: